Why We Are Here

 Rim Country Community Activities

-The Payson Rimstones Rock Club creates and maintains educational displays at the Payson Library and Gila Community College.
-In the summer Club members offer a family presentation for the Payson and Pine Libraries’ reading programs.
+The Payson Rimstones Rock Club creates and maintains an educational display at the Payson Library.
+In the summer, Club members offer a family presentation for the Payson and Pine Libraries’ reading programs.
 We also donate books and materials related to our hobby to the Payson and Pine libraries and the local schools.

 The Club also awards scholarships to Northern Gila County graduates going into STEM careers.

-In addition, we provide the local Chamber of Commerce with flyers on rock hunting in the Rim Area and fill a basket of Arizona rocks and minerals for visitors to take with them.
+In addition, we provide the local Chamber of Commerce with flyers on rock hunting in the Rim Area and fill a basket with Arizona rocks and minerals for visitors to take with them.
+This past summer we also staffed a Community table at the local Farmer’s Market prior to our September Show.

 We are fortunate to have members and friends of the Club who are experts from a variety of rock-related disciplines.
 At our monthly meetings members are treated to interesting presentations and demonstrations on wide-ranging topics.

-The Club participates at least one field trip a month hosted by Payson Rimstones.
-As a result most of us have trunk loads, mantles, yards and china cabinets full of attractive and unique rock specimens.
+The Club participates in at least one field trip a month hosted by the Payson Rimstones as well as joint excursions with surrounding clubs.
+As a result, most of us have trunk loads, mantles, garages, yards and china cabinets full of attractive and unique rock specimens.

 Everyone is welcome — please join us!